readium/readium.github.io/_pages/development/website-org.md

 In turn, `page.html` has two sections:

 - the "breadcrumbs" section which enables the breadcrumb-style navigation
-- the main container which provides some basic styling and a `{{content}}` include directive where the transformed markdown will be placed.
+- the main container which provides some basic styling and a `content` include directive where the transformed markdown will be placed.

 `page.html` in turn, indicates in its frontmatter that it should be placed into the default.html layout template.